turingschool/backend-curriculum-site/professional_development/Mod3/Pd_overview.md

 * Submit a Draft of Your Resume due by 5 pm Friday of Week 2.

 Week 4:
-* Submit a draft of Your Turing Alumni Portfolio by 5 pm Friday of Week 4.

 Week 5:
 * Resume Consultancy Project Submission
 * Update your resume with your consultancy project by Tuesday at 9 a.m.
 MT, Week 5.

 Week 6:
-* Final Draft of Resume and Turing Alumni Portfolio due by 9 a.m.
-Monday of Week 6.
+* Final Draft of Resume and Turing Alumni Portfolio due Monday of Week 6.
 * Submit Self Eval & Career Reflections Survey

 ## Ongoing PD Work